huynguy-db/arcion-docs/content/docs/instructional-docs/target-db-setup/memSQL.md

     ```YAML
     type: MEMSQL

-    host: localhost #Replace localhost with your oracle host name
+    host: localhost #Replace localhost with your MemSQL host name
-    port: 3306 #Replace the default port number 3306 if needed
+    port: 3306 #Replace the 57565 with the port of your host

-    username: 'REPLICANT' #Replace REPLICANT with your username of the user that connects to your oracle server
+    username: 'replicant' #Replace replicant with the username of your user that connects to your MemSQL server
-    password: 'Replicant#123' #Replace Replicant#123 with the your user's password
+    password: 'Replicant#123' #Replace Replicant#123 with your user's password

-    max-connections: 30 #Maximum number of connections replicant can open in MemSQL
+    max-connections: 30 #Specify the maximum number of connections replicant can open in MemSQL
     ```

 ## Setup Applier Configuration